jb-engine/challenges_archived/README.md

-# JB Hired Code Challenges
+# Manatal Code Challenges

-This repository houses JB Hired's interviewing code challenges.
-These are small hands-on projects that are very relevant to the tasks you will be working on at JB Hired.
+This repository houses Manatal's interviewing code challenges.
+These are small hands-on projects that are very relevant to the tasks you will be working on at Manatal.

 ## Ground Rules